 - Remote controlled cat toys are also operated by batteries, but are controlled by humans.
 These toys not only move randomly, but can be directed to mimic movements of real prey.
 It’s quite similar to interactive play, but most cat owners would agree it’s additional fun for the human.
 You do not only have to use remote controlled cat toys (e.g. RunawayRascal), but can also try a medium-sized remote controlled car if your cat is not afraid of it (we haven’t tried remote controlled helicopters, yet).
 Are you tired of begging your kids to play with the cat?
 Give a remote controlled cat toy a try.

 - Food hunting provides exercise that your cat will enjoy.
 It’s wild!
 Food doesn’t magically appear on plates.
 Animals, including cats, have to hunt it down.
 It usually accounts for the majority of exercise done by cats.
 Indoor cats can try this, too.
 You could hide small amounts of food throughout the house, and let your cat discover it with or without your guidance.
-Another option is to let your cat play with a so-called food dispenser toy, which releases treats as your cat plays with it.
+Another option is to let your cat play with a so-called food dispenser toy, such as Catit Treat Ball, which releases treats as your cat plays with it.
 You could try puzzle feeders, which require your cat to solve a puzzle to receive a treat.
 IMPORTANT: subtract what you feed in these sessions from your cat’s daily food to prevent obesity.

 - Leash walking is not only for dogs.
 By patiently training you beloved pet, you can teach your cat to accept and even enjoy walking on a leash.
 Remember, cats are not dogs.
 You don’t train your cat to heel.
 Just let your cat take the lead when walking.
 If your cat seems too stressed when walking on a leash, maybe it’s not worth it.
 Maybe providing safe and supervised outdoor access is a better approach.
 Click the following link to find out how to train a cat to walk on a leash.